What is CI-V Scout

 As data is received it will be displayed in the bottom portion of the main window.
 If echo is enabled in the device's internal settings

 you should also see the commands that you send to the device displayed in this part of the main window.
+The toolbar has options to save the data to a file or the

 Tutorial